logo

 In Karnataka, the AIQ cut-off for General category students reached AIR 24,244 at Yadgiri Institute of Medical Sciences, while the OBC AIQ cut-off reached AIR 24,916.
 SC and ST AIQ ranges extended from AIR 1,36,445 to AIR 1,62,975.
 Within the broader state quota movement, the General and OBC category ranks extended further in later rounds, underscoring why domicile-based counselling can alter admission chances.

-What Factors Will Affect NEET Cut Off 2026 for MBBS?
+What Factors Will Affect MBBS Safe Score for NEET 2026?

 Multiple facets come into play when determining the NEET Cut Off for MBBS in government medical colleges.
-Apart from the historical competition for medical seats at each college, the following are the major factors that will affect the NEET Cut Off 2026:
+Apart from the historical competition for medical seats at each college, the following are the major factors that will affect the MBBS Safe Score for NEET 2026:

 1. Students Appeared for NEET 2026: Over 22 lakh of the 22,79,743 reportedly registered candidates appeared for NEET UG 2026.